How to be organized in your life with xTiles: simple tips that actually work

 Have you ever noticed that not all your tasks were finished?
 Have any ideas why?
 Maybe the task wasn’t that important, maybe something distracted you, or maybe the task itself was set badly.

-Tasks setting is the first step to getting them done.
-There are different suggestions on how to set your tasks.
-Some recommend making them realistic, and some recommend making them unrealistic to challenge yourself.
 However, if your goal is to be organized and productive, the second approach might not be your best choice.
 You may implement it from time to time with certain tasks to learn your limits, but on a regular basis, it might make your life chaotic and unstable.
+Manageable steps will work much better in the long run.

 One of the best ways to set goals and tasks wisely is known as SMART, where: